indracollective/laravel-revisor/docs/publishing.md

 if you'd like to dig deeper.

 ::: info NOTE
-All examples below are in the context of `RevisorMode::Draft`, and a Revisor-enabled `Page` Model
+All examples below are in the context of `RevisorContext::Draft`, and a Revisor-enabled `Page` Model
 :::

 ## Publish a Record